alicekjansson/CIMTimeSeriesGenerator/README.md

  <ins>Note5:</ins>  when generating GenUnitOpSchedule here, the units are given as [none] (for the operational status) and [W] despite the latter actually being [MW].
 This is the same implementation as in the ENSTO-E Test Configuration.

-<ins>Note6:</ins>  value1 = 3 for all RegulatTimePoint instances, meaning the active power injections of the generators are assumed to be determined by value2
+<ins>Note6:</ins>  value1 = 3 for all RegularTimePoint instances, meaning the active power injections of the generators are assumed to be determined by value2

 <ins>Note7:</ins> timeStep setting follow same logic as for loads